Antoninus of Florence: Life

+Antoninus lived a life of austerity as archbishop, continuing to follow the Dominican Rule.
+His relations with the Medici regime were close but not always harmonious, with his serving several times as an ambassador for the Republic to the Holy See during the 1450s.

 Antoninus died on 2 May 1459, and Pope Pius II conducted his funeral.
 The pope happened to be on his way to the Council of Mantua when he heard of the archbishop's death.
 The archbishop's wish was that he be buried at the priory which he had founded in the city.